streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ## Verify output from tool

-Running the sink tool results in visual output printed to the terminal and directories and files being written to the local system or a cloud provider bucket if configured.
+Running the sink tool results in logging information printed to the terminal and directories and files being written to the local system or a cloud provider bucket if configured.

 The sink tool will produce output in the terminal resembling the following for a properly configured and working environment and project.